microsoft/FluidFramework/packages/test/snapshots/README.md

   - Commit these changes to a new branch in the [FluidFramework](https://github.com/microsoft/FluidFramework) repo.
   - Create a PR against `main`, get the changes approved and merge the PR.
 FluidFramework repo will now point to the new test contents.

-### Adding new snapshots
+## Adding new snapshots to the repo
-To add new reference snapshots for a document, follow tests steps:
+To add new reference snapshots to the repo for a document, follow tests steps:
 - Use the [fetch-tool](../../tools/fetch-tool/README.md) tool to fetch and save the snapshots and ops for the document.
 - Create a folder for the new snapshots under [snapshotTestContent](./content/snapshotTestContent).
 - Add the `message.json` file from the output of the [fetch-tool](../../tools/fetch-tool/README.md) to the new folder.